chao-master/TSSSFF-Generator/README.md

  * \time
  * \ship

-In the database these are saved as the unicode symbols the modified fonts use.
+In the database these are saved as the Unicode symbols the modified fonts use.